 Results of a Biopsy (Cervical)

-Your doctor will contact you about your biopsy results and discuss the next steps.
+Your doctor will contact you about your biopsy of cervix results and discuss the next steps.
 A negative test means that everything is normal, and further action is usually not required.
 A positive test means that cancer or precancerous cells have been found, and possibly colposcopy treatment might be suggested.

 Frequently Asked Questions